 How the collaborative atmosphere at LSBU not only helps our students to develop, but guides our academic research too

-When Dr. Daniel Frings, Associate Professor in Psychology, is asked what he most enjoys about working at LSBU, his answer requires little thought.
+When Prof. Daniel Frings, Professor of Social Psychology, is asked what he most enjoys about working at LSBU, his answer requires little thought.
 "Every day is a fresh challenge," he says.
 "There's always the chance to learn something new, as well as teaching others.
 It's a great environment for research and a fantastic mix of students, which can lead to a lively teaching atmosphere."

 It's an environment that Daniel credits with helping to direct his research as a social psychologist.
 "One good example would be an in-class discussion about what it means to be 'British', and also what it means to be a 'student'," he says.
 "It really kickstarted one of the projects I am now working on."

 The majority of Daniel's research is undertaken as part of the Centre for Addictive Behaviours Research group.
 "Between us, we study a wide range of topics around addictive behaviour," he explains.
 "It ranges from smoking and alcohol use to food addictions and gambling.
 We work in a very collaborative way and involve our students in all areas of the research."